nandaaarkin-code/tnbc-mirna-biomarker-analysis/README.md

-# Integrative Identification and Independent Validation of miRNA Biomarkers Associated with Triple-Negative Breast Cancer
+# Integrative Identification and Independent Validation of miRNA Biomarkers Associated with Triple-Negative Breast Cancer Using TCGA and GEO

 ## Project Overview